 With smaller document destruction companies, every client matters.
 A bad experience by someone in Atlanta can come around to everyone in the metro area.
 Suddenly, new clients are suspicious of the level of service you can deliver and old clients are reconsidering their contracts.
 More is riding on the line for small document shredding companies to follow through on the high expectations set by the relationships they build at the community level.

 Going back to a cumbersome bureaucratic structure, larger document shredding company managers may not feel compelled follow through with certifying each employee on document security best practices.
 These knowledge gaps may seem innocent, but for regulations like HIPAA, breaches in protected personal information can have serious consequences for the business that who was supposed to protect that information — not necessarily the document shredding company who handled it last.

 The work of local fraudsters stealing personal information from Atlanta area college students just two years ago illustrates the lengths criminals will go to in order to obtain data.
 Without knowledge of procedures and compliance with regulations, a shredding company can put countless people at risk.

-Entrusting a small but established document destruction company who has the ability to obtain HIPAA compliance certification and the transparency of standards like ISO 9001 can prevent information leaks from happening and give you the peace of mind that comes with it.
+Entrusting a document destruction company that has the ability to obtain HIPAA compliance certification and the transparency of standards like ISO 9001 can prevent information leaks from happening and give you the peace of mind that comes with it.
 Unlike larger companies, they are familiar enough with day-to-day operations and every individual employee to the point where they can have much better oversight on whether required practices are being followed.

 As larger document security companies get even larger due to mergers and acquisitions, client satisfaction has declined while business risks have increased.
 So go local and small when choosing a certified document shredding service to benefit not just yourself or for that business, but your local community as a whole.